programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/editor/editor.md

 # Input

-The input, modification, recreation etc. of data sets is done in easydb in the so-called **Editor**.
+The input, modification, re-creation etc. of data sets is done in easydb in the so-called **Editor**.
 Depending on where the editor is called from, it is displayed in different sizes.
 The different sizes differ only slightly in terms of function.

 |Editor|Call|File Preview|History|
 |--|--|--|--|